jpheary/VS13.ASPNET/Readme.md

 VS13.ASP.NET
 Overview
-Projects to investigate ASP.NET 4.5.1 technologies using Visual Studio 2013.
+Exploring ASP.NET 4.5.1 using Visual Studio 2013.

 Projects
 VS13.ASPNET.Api
   ASP.NET Web Pages prefers a single page model that mixes code and HTML markup.
 You can mix and match these techniques within one application depending on your needs - it's all One ASP.NET.

 VS13.ASPNET.Mvc
 ASP.NET MVC values separation of concerns and enables easier test-driven development.